-Thomas Robert Malthus, a 19th century cleric and professor of political economy, believed a population time bomb threatened the existence of the human race.
-He viewed social problems such as poverty, deprivation and hunger as evidence of this "population crisis."
+Thomas Robert Malthus, a 19th-century cleric, and professor of political economy believed a population time bomb threatened the existence of the human race.
+He viewed social problems such as poverty, deprivation, and hunger as evidence of this "population crisis."
 According to writer George Grant, Malthus condemned charities and other forms of benevolence, because he believed they only exacerbated the problems.
 His answer was to restrict population growth of certain groups of people.
 His theories of population growth and economic stability became the basis for national and international social policy.
 Grant quotes from Malthus’ magnum opus, An Essay on the Principle of Population, published in six editions from 1798 to 1826:

 It is stunning to me that a political party which attempts to present itself as the Party of the downtrodden and the helpless supports a movement which exploits for monetary purposes the most helpless amongst us all.
-When the hard statistics with respect to the overwhelming numbers of black children being slaughtered is then added to the mix, such duplicity on the part of the leaders of this Party is hard to see as anything other than evil.
+When the hard statistics concerning the overwhelming numbers of black children being slaughtered is then added to the mix, such duplicity on the part of the leaders of this Party is hard to see as anything other than evil.
 Which party am I referring to?
 The United States Democratic Party.

-Now I don’t like to necessarily bring politics into a blog which is supposed to be primarily faith based in nature, but in this instance I clearly see one particular political ideology promoting this culture of death with no allowances made ever for the life of the unborn child.
+Now I don’t like to necessarily bring politics into a blog which is supposed to be primarily faith-based in nature, but in this instance, I clearly see one particular political ideology promoting this culture of death with no allowances made ever for the life of the unborn child.
 To me, this is curious.
 It is the reason which I first thought to conflate abortion with slavery.
 From a political perspective, it was the Liberals of their day who fought hard to retain slavery.
 This is a fact that few Progressive Liberals today wish anyone to recollect, but it is a substantiated fact.
 Today this same political ideology is again fighting to prevent basic rights for another segment of humanity.
 The arguments behind their reasoning are startlingly similar and begin with, “Well they aren’t really human.”

-Here are some facts about humanity good, bad or indifferent: Our bodies are designed to propagate our species.
+Here are some facts about humanity good, bad, or indifferent: Our bodies are designed to propagate our species.
 When a male comes together with a female and both are mature enough physically for reproduction, very often a child is going to be the result.
 This is not an arguable point by any reasonable thinking person.
 Becoming a parent is a tremendous responsibility, but it is also a precious gift.
 Our present culture is an anomaly in the breadth of human history with respect tour view of children as a curse.
-Prior to the 19th Century, societies always welcomed children and the family.
+Before the 19th Century, societies always welcomed children and the family.
 Today, such is viewed as a burden and is to be avoided for the most part.
-We tend to denigrate families with many children even when the parents remain together and take responsibility over their families.
+We tend to denigrate families with many children even when the parents remain together and take responsibility for their families.
 This is a cultural view which has been fostered.
 It is not a good thing.

-Woman and the New Race, ch.
+Woman and the New Race, Ch.
 6: “The Wickedness of Creating Large Families.”
 Here, Sanger argues that, because the conditions of large families tend to involve poverty and illness, it is better for everyone involved if a child’s life is snuffed out before he or she has a chance to pose difficulties to its family.